harmonwood/harmons-tech-primer/docs/ruby/environments.md

 Create a .ruby-version file in the root of your project and add the version you want to use.

-chruby will now automaticly switch to the version in the .ruby-version file when you enter the directory.
+chruby will now automatically switch to the version in the .ruby-version file when you enter the directory.

 ```sh
 echo "ruby-3.2.2" > .ruby-version